Breyers

 Breyers is an ice cream and frozen dessert brand with headquarters in Englewood Cliffs, New Jersey.
-Since 1993, Breyers has been owned and managed by the British conglomerate, Unilever.
-Founded in 1866, Breyers is the oldest manufacturer of ice cream in the United States.
-In 2025, it was incorporated with other Unilever ice cream brands into The Magnum Ice Cream Company.
+Since 1993, Breyers was owned and managed by the British conglomerate, Unilever, which incorporated Breyers with other Unilever ice cream brands into the Magnum Ice Cream Company in 2025.

 Breyers makes ice cream and frozen dairy desserts.
 Its products range from traditional dairy desserts to those for specialty diet concerns, such as sugar-free, gluten-free, dairy-free, and vegan.

 Breyers is one of the ten best-selling ice cream brands globally, and was fourth among American brands in 2022 with sales of $498 million.
+Founded in 1866, Breyers is the oldest manufacturer of ice cream in the United States.